Pedro Friedeberg

-Pedro Friedeberg (born January 11, 1936) is an Italian-born Mexican artist and designer known for his surrealist work filled with lines colors and ancient and religious symbols.
+Pedro Friedeberg (January 11, 1936 – March 5, 2026) was an Italian-born Mexican artist and designer known for his surrealist work filled with lines colors and ancient and religious symbols.
 His best known piece is the “Hand-Chair” a sculpture/chair designed for people to sit on the palm, using the fingers as back and arm rests.
 Friedeberg began studying as an architect but did not complete his studies as he began to draw designs against the conventional forms of the 1950s and even completely implausible ones such as houses with artichoke roofs.
 However, his work caught the attention of artist Mathias Goeritz who encouraged him to continue as an artist.
 Friedeberg became part of a group of surrealist artists in Mexico which included Leonora Carrington and Alice Rahon, who were irreverent, rejecting the social and political art which was dominant at the time.
-Friedeberg has had a lifelong reputation for being eccentric, and states that art is dead because nothing new is being produced.
+Friedeberg had a lifelong reputation for being eccentric, and stated that art is dead because nothing new is being produced.

-Life
+Background

-Pedro Friedeberg was born on January 11, 1936, in Florence, Italy to German-Jewish parents.
-His parents escaped from Europe at the beginning of the Second World War arriving in Mexico when he was three years old.
-He remembers his grandmother marking names in European newspapers of family members who had survived the Holocaust.
-He says he does not talk about his childhood because it was “German,” describing it as “discipline,” “torture” and “punishment.”
+Pedro Friedeberg was born Pietro Enrico Hoffman on January 11, 1936, in Florence, Italy, to German-Jewish parents, Julius and Gerda Hoffman.
+His mother later married Erwin Friedeberg.
+The family escaped from Europe at the beginning of the Second World War arriving in Mexico when he was three years old.
+He remembered his grandmother marking names in European newspapers of family members who had survived the Holocaust.
+He said that he did not talk about his childhood because it was "German", describing it as "discipline", "torture"” and "punishment".
 He was made to learn violin and speak several languages and he hated to be at home.
 He was not raised Jewish but rather atheist.
 Once a servant took him in secret to a church to be baptized.
-He says because of these experiences, he has seven religions, one for each day of the week.
+He said because of these experiences, he had seven religions, one for each day of the week.

-As a child he express an interest in art early.
-His mother said that when he was two he liked to sit in front of the Santa María Novella Church in Florence and try to draw it.
+As a child he expressed an interest in art early.
+His mother said that when he was two he liked to sit in front of the Santa Maria Novella Church in Florence and try to draw it.
 In his youth he was captivated by the Renaissance architecture of the churches and the Leaning Tower of Pisa.
-When he was older, he traced the images in the art books that belonged to his father, favoring the works of Canaletto, Piranesi and others from the 18th century.
+When he was older, he traced the images in the art books that belonged to his father, favoring the works of Canaletto, Giovanni Battista Piranesi, and others from the 18th century.
 He also liked the perspectives of the drawings of M. C. Escher.